nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 ### Configuring Document Creation

-When contributing document types, there are two more contributions that have to be made in order for them to be properly displayed in the document creation wizard: add a custom icon and a custom label for each type.
+When contributing to document types, there are two more contributions that have to be made in order for them to be properly displayed in the document creation wizard: add a custom icon and a custom label for each type.

 The icon must be contributed to `/nuxeo.war/ui/images/doctypes`, named after the format `{doctype}.svg`.
 Labels must be added to the message files under the format `label.document.type.{doctype}`.
 In both cases, `doctype` must be the lower case doctype **id**.